Escape Room Puzzle Ideas

 This option offers creative flexibility, as you can adjust the difficulty level to suit the age and skill level of your players.

-A word maze adds an interactive element that requires both reading and problem-solving skills.
+A word maze is an excellent escape room puzzle because it combines reading and problem-solving.
 Write your clue within the maze and let players solve it to reveal the hidden message.

 You can create simple or complex mazes using free generators, and the flexibility in difficulty ensures it fits any escape room theme.